enesgunumdogdu/fitness-microservice/README.md

 ## 📝 API Documentation

+All APIs are accessed through the API Gateway at `http://localhost:8080`.

 ### User Service
 - `POST /api/users/register` - Register new user
 - `GET /api/users/{id}` - Get user by ID